No. 53: Don Drysdale

 From the 1960 issue of Sport magazine, the self-authored story: “You’ve Got to Be Mean to Pitch”

-Truth that’s been told: Don Drysdale led the league in putting the “mean” in what constituted a meaningful pitch.
+Truth that’s been told: Don Drysdale led the league in putting the “mean” in a meaningful pitch.

-Further research from Fangraphs on the essence of the “Two For One Special,” aka the “Drysdale Revenge Factor,’ shows of 18 times in his career where he hit two or more batters in a game.
-But deconstructing relative facts and figures from previous games and what else was happening is far more difficult to document.
-That mindset, however, leans into learning the art of intimidation by former veteran Brooklyn teammate Sal “The Barber” Maglie.
-Properly stated, it puts the idea in a batter’s mind that things could go south quick if you decided you owned the half of the 17-inch home plate that Drysdale decided was his for a particular at-bat.
+Further research from Fangraphs on the essence of the “Two For One Special,” aka the “Drysdale Revenge Factor,”‘ shows that 18 times in his career, Drysdale hit two or more batters in a game.
+That mindset traces back to Drysdale’s by former veteran Brooklyn teammate Sal “The Barber” Maglie.
+Properly stated, it puts the idea in a batter’s mind that while the pitcher could claim ownership to half of the 17-inch home plate, you weren’t always sure which half Drysdale picked in that situation.

 “Batting against him is the same as making a date with the dentist,” Pittsburgh’s Dick Groat once said.
+Added San Francisco’s Orlando Cepeda: “The trick against Drysdale is to hit him before he hits you.”

-In a 1979 interview with the New York Times’ Dave Anderson, Drysdale said delivering the inside pitch was a “lost art” 10 years after his retirement.
+In a 1979 interview with the New York Times’ Dave Anderson, Drysdale, 10 years after his retirement, said delivering the inside pitch was a “lost art.”

 “I just feel,” he was saying now, his right forefinger swirling the ice in his Scotch, “that when you’re pitching, part of the plate has to be yours. … The pitcher has to find out if the hitter is timid.
 And if the hitter is timid, he has to remind the hitter he’s timid.”